tkaden4/karat/mod/MODULES.md

 of any bias towards a specific domain.

-Modules are loaded at runtime, in order to remove the cost of recompilation every time you wish to add a new module and also to allow more flexible configurations.
+Modules are loaded at runtime in order to remove the cost of recompilation every time you wish to add a new module and also to allow more flexible configurations.